-Memories of a career as a Caribbean Artist contributing to place Carribean Art on the Global map
+Memories of a career as a Caribbean Artist contributing to place Caribbean Art on the Global map

 Over the past 50 years as CEO of the Devonish Art Gallery, there have been many changes and numerous interesting and some unusual experiences.

-One day an American Tourist came to the gallery and bought the most expensive sculpture in the gallery, it was the most expensive because I considered it to be one the best of my creations.
+One day, an American tourist came to the gallery and bought the most expensive sculpture in the gallery, it was the most expensive because I considered it to be one of the best of my creations.
 My prices were never high.